Index

 The Aussies and us

-Some people say that "other countries don't change their flag", but a look at the history of national flags throughout the world shows that this is incorrect.
+It is incorrect to say "other countries don't change their flag", and a timeline of national flags throughout the world (via Index) also makes this clear.
 Some flag changes have been minor, some more radical, but there are many countries with flags much newer than our own.
 Even the most-established flags from older nations were not immune from change in their earlier years.
 New Zealand is a relatively young country, and we have yet to design our own national flag.
 When we do, then that flag should live on for many generations to come.
 In the meantime, we present ourselves to the world with a flag designed not by us, but mostly by Britain on our behalf.
 That is surely at odds with our more-than-capable image.

 But what about Britain?

 Changing the flag doesn’t make us a republic, and the connection with Britain is not suddenly forgotten.
 If we continue to remember our British heritage as suggested (on Page 1), then our two countries will still be like a distant part of the family.
-It’s just that the younger nation has long since grown up and left home, and many of us are ready to take the next step.
+It’s just that the younger nation has long since grown up and left home, and many of us are ready to acknowledge that.

 In regard to a republic